Big Sur Elopement Guide (2025) | From A Local

 5. Have a drink, read a book, and sit in a chair in the middle of the river at Big Sur River Inn.

 6. Go on a hike.
 Given that Big Sur is renowned for its hiking trails, I highly recommend planning several hikes.
-Molera State Park has a plethora of hikes, Julia Pfeiffer Burns State Park is well known for the Redwoods and McWay Falls.
-Soberanes trailhead in Garrapata State Park, if you want a good glute burn with jaw-dropping views.
+Molera State Park offers a plethora of hikes, and Julia Pfeiffer Burns State Park is well-known for its redwoods and McWay Falls.
+The Soberanes trailhead in Garrapata State Park is a good option if you want a good glute burn with jaw-dropping views.
 Pfeiffer State Park for walking or hiking under the Redwoods.
 You can reach out to me directly, and I’d be happy to share more insight.

 7. Get a massage.
 Treat yourself to a massage at Esalen (cliffside hot springs) or a spa day at Ventana Inn.
 Reservations are required for both.